waynesouto/mycontacts/README.md

 # mycontacts
-API in nodejs using express to store contacts
+API in nodejs using express to store contacts and their category

 ## Utils
 `yarn dev` or `npm run dev` to start server;